 The new millennium proved to be a continuation of the tradition of excellence for VRC-30.
 The squadron participated in every major military exercise on the west coast as well as combat operations in support of Operation IRAQI FREEDOM and Operation ENDURING FREEDOM.
 The Providers again earned the COMNAVAIRPAC Battle Efficiency award in 2002 and 2003.
 In 2004 VRC-30 stood down C-12 operations, focusing solely on the COD mission.

 The years to follow saw several major developments and upgrades in the C-2A, beginning with the critical Service Life Extension Program (SLEP) in 2006.
 The SLEP increased the airframe lifespan from 10,000 flight hours or 15,000 carrier landings to 15,000 flight hours or 36,000 carrier landings.
 The program will allow the current fleet of Greyhounds to operate until 2027.
 The SLEP was followed by an aircraft rewire in 2008, and the most recent LOT 4 upgrade in August 2010.
 The LOT 4 upgrade, completed in September 2012, provided pilots with a new CNS-ATM glass cockpit and the eight-bladed NP2000 propeller system, which increased performance, reduced airframe vibration, and improved maintainability.
-During this period of substantial change and while maintaining a high operational tempo, the Providers continued to earn five more Battle Efficiency awards in 2005, 2006, 2007, 2011 and 2012.
+During this period of substantial change and while maintaining a high operational tempo, the Providers continued to earn seven more Battle Efficiency awards in 2005, 2006, 2007, 2011, 2012, 2013, and 2016.